BitcoinDesign/Guide/guide/payments/receive.md

 -->

-For someone to receive bitcoin, they must first provide the sender with a payment destination.
-They can do this by generating an address within their Bitcoin wallet application.
+For someone to receive bitcoin, they must provide the sender with a payment destination.
+They can do this by generating an address in their Bitcoin wallet application.
 A new address should be generated for every payment, as addresses should only be used once.
 This helps safeguards the receiver’s privacy.

 <!--
 Update glossary